pingcap/tiflash/docs/design/2022-09-27-improve-snapshot-ingestion.md

 #### 1. Multi-threaded IngestSST

-Low Priority Apply Pool size will be increased from 1 to, for example, 4 or 8, so that IngestSST can be parallelized.
+Low Priority Apply Pool size will be increased from 1 to, for example, 4 or 8, which is chosen automatically according to the number of CPU cores that TiFlash is allowed to use, so that IngestSST can be parallelized.

 During BR restore, TiKV utilizes full resources and causes business impacts.
 At this moment TiFlash should also utilize more resources in order to speed up